ChainAgnostic/varsig/README.md

 ## 1.2 Canonicalization Attacks

-Since IPLD is deterministically encoded, it can be tempting to not sign the IPLD data directly, and pass the signature around in the same payload rather than wrapping it.
+Since IPLD is deterministically encoded, it can be tempting to rely on canonicalization at validation time, rather than rendering the IPLD to inline bytes or a CID and signing that.
 Since the original payload can be rederived from the output, this seems like a clean option:

 ``` js
 // DAG-JSON